|Major Groups > Gilled Mushrooms > Pale-Spored > Amanita > Amanita vaginata|

 by Michael Kuo

 That's the theory, anyway.
-The reality is that you might as well call a mushroom meeting this description "Steve," if you want to be scientific.
+The reality is that you might as well call a mushroom that meets this description "Steve," if you want to be scientific.
 Perhaps there are a few highly variable species, and perhaps things like cap color, the "constrictedness" of the volva, and spore dimensions can accurately predict phylogenetically distinct species--but I doubt it.
 More likely, there are many North American species going under the classic European name "Amanita vaginata."
 Amanita expert Rod Tulloss treats literally dozens of unnamed, vaginata-like, numbered taxa ("species 46," and so on) in his keys to North American amanitas (2003, 2008)--all separated on putative morphological differences.
 In short, a comprehensive DNA and morphological study of well documented "Amanita vaginata" collections from across the continent will be required before there are "good names" for our North American species.

 "Amanita vaginata" is often found in urban settings or in public parks where the earth has been disturbed at some point in the relatively recent past.
 I find it in grassy areas at the edges of woods--or in lawns that are not meticulously manicured--more frequently than I find it in the woods.